The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

 \subsubsection{Acknowledgments}

 We are grateful to the Max Planck Institute for Mathematics in Bonn, and to Rob Schneiderman and Arunima Ray for numerous useful conversations on the Kervaire--Milnor invariant.
-DK was funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy -- GZ 2047/1, Projekt-ID 390685813.
-MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.
+We also thank an anonymous referee for a detailed and thoughtful report.
+DK was partially funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy -- GZ 2047/1, Projekt-ID 390685813.
+MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.